13 Amazing Sauna Benefits- Backed by Science

 The same long-term study on long-term sauna benefits showed a 50% lower risk of cardiovascular disease death and a 48% lower risk of coronary heart disease.
 Using the sauna has even been shown to be beneficial for congestive heart failure patients.
 This study concluded that repeated traditional, dry heat sauna therapy at 60 degrees celsius for 15 minutes improved clinical symptoms, cardiac function, exercise tolerance, and vascular endothelial function.
 Sauna bathing significantly improved exercise tolerance, manifested by prolonged 6 minute walking distance, increased peak respiratory oxygen uptake, and enhanced anaerobic threshold.
 Other studies have used infrared or far infrared saunas and found similar results.
 Of course, anyone with CHF needs to use caution and use the sauna under doctor supervision.
 As a precaution, the sauna sessions in the study were at a lower, less stressful temperature of 60 Celsius (140 F).
 Much like exercise, the body has positive adaptive responses to the temporary heat stress of the sauna.
 Both exercise and sauna used at a safely tolerated level are very beneficial to everyone.

 There are no direct studies of this done, yet, but as shown in the coronary sauna studies, one of the sauna benefits was improved endothelial function.
 Researchers have now discovered the reduced production of nitrous oxide, caused by dysfunctional endothelial cells lining the penile arterial system, is the cause of the majority of cases of erectile dysfunction.
 Sauna use improves endothelial function, actually treating the root cause.
+Endothelial function declines with age so when we improve our endothelial function we are turning back the clock and making things work like they did when we were younger.
 For a more in-depth look at the science behind this, read Endothelial Dysfunction, Erectile Dysfunction, and Coronary Heart Disease: The Pathophysiologic and Clinical Linkage

 Repeated sauna use increases your blood volume, thus blood flow to your heart, making your cardiovascular system more efficient.
 What this means, in practical terms, is your heart rate will be lower, running at the same speed, than it would be without sauna conditioning.
 The increased blood flow carries more needed nutrients to the muscles and carries away waste products.
 Studies show up to 50% reduction in stored muscle glycogen use (carbohydrate stores in your muscles) after acclimation to heat through sauna use.
 This means you can run further before you hit the wall (that point where all your body’s reserve stored carbs are depleted).
 This is not just theory; at least one study directly measured this, and after only 3 weeks of 2 times per week sauna sessions, the time to exhaustion during endurance exercise was improved by more than 30 %.
 Remember in the Finnish study, the most sauna benefits were in the group using the Sauna 4-7 times per week, so using the Sauna more than 2 times per week may show greater endurance performance benefits.